biud436/blog-api-server/mariadb-devops/README.md

 MYSQL_PASSWORD=1234
 ```

-and then next you have to run `docker-compose up build -d` after chaning the password of admin user. if you wish to see tables such as `mysql` and `performance_schema` in the mariadb-server, you connect a database docker container as bash, as follows.
+and then next you have to run `docker-compose up --build -d` after chaning the password of admin user. if you wish to see tables such as `mysql` and `performance_schema` in the mariadb-server, you connect a database docker container as bash, as follows.

 ```bash
 sudo docker ps -al